 - Museum number

-Astrolabe, made of brass, inlaid with silver and copper, back engraved with inscriptions including the maker's mark "Abd al-Karim al-Asturlabi" ('The Astrolabist'), and the title of three possible royal patrons - al-Malik, al-Mu'izz, and Shihab al-Din.
+Astrolabe, made of brass, inlaid with silver and copper, back engraved with inscriptions including the maker's mark "Abd al-Karim al-Asturlabi" ('The Astrolabist'), and the title of three possible royal patrons engraved on the back named as al-Malik, al-Mu'izz, and Shihab al-Din.

 - Production date